pcardotatgit/DUO_Web_Demos/python/duo_client_RFID/readme.md

 <img src="demo.png">

-Remark : the script fails if you try to scan a tags without username...
+Remark : the script fails if you try to scan a tags wich doesn't have any username...
 I let you fix that